 This Accessibility part of this policy and the accessibility plan are drawn up in compliance with current legislation and requirements as specified in Schedule 10, relating to Disability, of the Equality Act 2010.
 School Governors are accountable for ensuring the implementation, review and reporting on progress of the Accessibility Plan over a prescribed period.
-This policy should be read along with our School Improvement Plan, our SEN Local Offer and SEN policy
+This policy should be read along with our School Improvement Plan and SEND policy.